 Former close associate of the Social-National Party Andrii Biletsky carried on the unambiguous terminolgy and SS wolfsangel symbolism as leader of the Social-National Assembly.
 In the years leading up to the Maidan protests, Biletsky built ties with the Governor of Kharkiv Region, Arsen Avakov through far-right football fan groups, used during the Maidan protests to subdue local Russia-sympathizers.
 Also during the protests, the Right Sector were formed out of members of these and other far-right organizations.
 In the wake of the Overthrow of Yanukovych, Biletsky formed the Azov Battalion from remaining members of the Social-National Assembly to fight the separatists.
 The battalion received support from Avakov who was appointed Minister of the Interior, and remains in office to this day.
 Chief Rabbi of Ukraine Yaaakev Bleich has condemned Avakov’s appointment of “neo-Nazi” Azov Battalion deputy commander Vadim Troyan as Kiev police chief.
 Troyan was removed and made Deputy Interior Minister.
 Azov leader Biletsky carries the nickname “white chief,” and promotes a medieval prince Svyatoslav, conqueror of the Jewish Khazar Empire, as Ukraine’s national hero.
 In opposing funding for training the Azov Battalion in June 2015, US Congressman John “Conyers called representatives of Azov “repulsive neo-Nazis,” stressing that they are described this way by a number of American and international media: Foreign Policy Magazine, Reuters, The Telegraph, The Washington Post” Euromaidan Press reported.

 Svoboda, Right Sector and the Azov National Corps signed a joint manifesto on March 16.
 Artem Skoropadsky, speaking in broken English on behalf of the alliance, noted that the allied parties refuse to make any compromise with the separatists and demand Donbass and Crimea be reunited with Ukraine unconditionally.
 They believe in a military solution rather than negotiations.
 The alliance doesn’t support President Poroshenko, Skoropadsky says, “because he is a Liberal, and we are for a Social-National Ukraine.”
-But when asked if they plan to get rid of Poroshenko, Skoropadsky reiterated Ukraine’s election cycle.
+But when asked if they plan to get rid of Poroshenko, Skoropadsky expressed faith in a positive outcome in the next elections.
 The manifesto also calls for a Union of East European states separate from the EU and Ukraine to open a nuclear weapons program.
 Skoropadsky claims the alliance has no major financial backers, garnering mainly grassroots support.

 Dr. Efraim Zuroff, Director of the Simon Wiesenthal Center – Israel office and Eastern European Affairs offers the following statement: